pipilu89/bootstrap-template/pages/book.md

 title: Book a Room
 nav: Book
 nav_order: 3
+meta_description: Book a room directly at Haikou Banana Hostel to save booking fees!
 ---

 You can use any of these methods to book a room